shopware5/devdocs/source/blog/_posts/2015-02-11-understanding-the-shopware-http-cache.md

 This plugin is responsible for marking responses for the HTTP cache.
 It will mark the controllers with the correct cache time and nocache tags and will automatically detect, which products and categories might influence the current page.
 Also it will take care of the automated cache invalidation and tell the reverse proxy to delete a cached page, when e.g. a product's price changed.

 ### engine/Shopware/Components/HttpCache/*
 The reverse proxy: By default shopware comes with a PHP reverse proxy which will quickly return the cached pages.
-Of course you can also run own reverse proxies like varnish - but as long as you don't explicitly configure another reverse proxy, our default symfony-based reverse proxy will respond.
+Of course you can also run own reverse proxies like Varnish - but as long as you don't explicitly configure another reverse proxy, our default symfony-based reverse proxy will respond.
  If you take a look at our shopware.php file, you'll find, that the PHP reverse proxy decorates the default symfony HTTP kernel:

 ```